mathworks/jupyter-matlab-proxy/src/jupyter_matlab_kernel/magics/README.md

     disp(addition)
     ```

-Note: to use your function in MATLAB, remember to set your MATLAB search path to the folder containing your notebook.
-For more information on setting the search path, see [Change Folders on Search Path](https://www.mathworks.com/help/matlab/matlab_env/add-remove-or-reorder-folders-on-the-search-path.html).
+Note: to use your function in MATLAB, remember to add the Jupyter notebook folder to the MATLAB path.

 ---